The global skills and competency framework for the digital world

 Establishes the organisation's strategy for managing information and communicates the policies, standards, procedures and methods necessary to implement the strategy.

-Coordinates all aspects of management of the life cycle of information systems.
+Coordinates all aspects of management of the lifecycle of information systems.

 Represents the interests of the entire organisation to general management and external bodies on matters relating to information strategy.